CaptainClaquette/composer-hakuryo-connection/How to install PHP, Instantclient and PHP_PDO_OCI.md

 You must take the branch conrresponding to your php version
 > To find your php version use `php -v`

+Place the dowloaded file in `/tmp` and unzip it.

-unzip it and go into `php-src-PHP-X.X.XX/ext/pdo_oci/` directory
+go into `/tmp/php-src-PHP-X.X.XX/ext/pdo_oci/` directory

 ### PHP_PDO_OCI compilation